Bruce & Morgan. Kiser Law Building (1891-1936). Atlanta.1

 East elevation of the Public Comfort Building

-In 2022, as Oakland Cemetery prepared to build a much larger visitors’ center outside its main entrance, the former Public Comfort Building was given a gut renovation designed by Smith Dalia Architects, Atlanta’s finest firm for the adaptive reuse of historic structures.
+In 2022, as Oakland Cemetery prepared to build a much larger visitors’ center outside its main entrance, the former Public Comfort Building received a gut renovation designed by Smith Dalia Architects, Atlanta’s finest firm for the adaptive reuse of historic structures.

 The building reopened later that year28 as an event space: the fallback choice when owners don’t know what to do with a historic structure.